25 Apr, 2024

 7. Virtual Event Planner

 Companies are constantly hosting conferences, workshops, and webinars.
 As a virtual event planner, you will handle the behind-the-scenes of all these.
-This can include finding speakers, creating registration pages, and managing logistics.
+This can include finding speakers, creating registration pages, and managing logistics, often with the help of an event attendee management system to ensure everything runs smoothly.

 Skills Required